Vonovia: European expansion

-In contrast, initially Vonovia failed with its 2015 offer for Deutsche Wohnen, but at least prevented Deutsche Wohnen's planned merger with LEG Immobilien.
-The company then turned to the neighboring states: A strategic partnership was agreed with the French housing company Société Nationale Immobilière (now CNC Habitat) in 2017.
+In contrast, initially, Vonovia failed with its 2015 offer for Deutsche Wohnen but at least prevented Deutsche Wohnen's planned merger with LEG Immobilien.
+The company then turned to the neighboring states: A strategic partnership was agreed upon with the French housing company Société Nationale Immobilière (now CNC Habitat) in 2017.
 The acquisition of Conwert Immobilien and BUWOG made Vonovia the leading real estate group in Austria in 2018.
 In the same year, the company exceeded the threshold of 50% of the shares in the Swedish housing company Victoria Park, which has been 100% owned by Vonovia since 2019.
-Vonovia expanded its position there by acquiring its Swedish rival Hembla.
+Vonovia expanded its position thereby acquiring its Swedish rival Hembla.

 A renewed attempt at taking over Deutsche Wohnen in May 2021 was approved by the Federal Cartel Office but stalled when the 50% threshold was not met at first.
 Only the third offer from August 2021 resulted in more than 60% acceptances, thus successfully completing the takeover.

 Company

 Vonovia is a European stock company (Societas Europaea, SE for short).
 Its shares are traded on the regulated market (Prime Standard) of the Frankfurt Stock Exchange.
 They are part of the DAX and listed in the STOXX Europe, MSCI Germany, and EPRA, for example.
 According to the Deutsche Börse definition, more than 90% are in free float.
 Vonovia's largest shareholders include the American fund company BlackRock (7.5%) and the Norwegian central bank Norges Bank (6.6%).
 The majority of investors are pension funds, sovereign wealth funds, international asset managers, and other long-term investors.
 There are also individual shareholders.

 The company's constitution follows the dual system of an executive board ("Vorstand") and a controlling body board ("Aufsichtsrat").
 Currently, Vonovia is managed by Rolf Buch (Chairman and Chief Executive Officer), Arnd Fittkau, Helene von Roeder, and Daniel Riedl.
 The supervisory board of Vonovia has twelve members, led by Jürgen Fitschen, former Co-Chairman of the management board of Deutsche Bank.

+In May 2025, Vonovia announced that Luka Mucic will succeed Rolf Buch as CEO by the end of 2025.
+Mucic, formerly CFO at Vodafone and SAP, will take over as the company reports signs of recovery after recent financial losses.